All Episodes

 This is 10, 12 years ago.

-Uh they're nondescript.
+Uh, they're nondescript.

 And yeah, they live conservatively.

-And the uh it if you want to ask the question, okay, how did the dumb get rich?
+If you want to ask the question, okay, how did the dumb get rich?

 They followed a passion.